 - A new graduate will be new to the industry and the company, so they will require support through training and mentorship in order to understand the technology being worked on, the business problems being solved, and the codebases and tools used to solve them.
 Their code will typically require a fair amount of checking whilst it is being written and also a higher level of scrutiny when it is being reviewed.
 They are net-negative because of the amount of time they require from others to get their work done.

 - A tenured senior requires less support when developing new code, and is often doing so in such a way that will enable others in the future.
-They know the business and the codebases well and create new features pretty quickly as a result.
-They review a lot of code from others and are often paired with more junior staff from drawing designs on the whiteboard to pair programming.
-They are net-positive and enable themselves and others to be successful.
+Why?
+They know the business and the codebases well and create new features pretty quickly as a result, they also review a lot of code from others and are often paired with more junior staff from drawing designs on the whiteboard to pair programming, and they are net-positive and enable themselves and others to be successful.

 For a talented and hard-working individual, both of these extremes in the contribution curve are completely normal places to be.
 The only fault that makes the graduate net-negative is that they are at the beginning of their career and they need time and support to become more expert.
 This is why this is a training problem.
 You need to be able to spot when people are in need of assistance and give them the resources that are required to move into being a net-positive contributor.
 You have a number of tools at your disposal to do this: assigning them a mentor, sending them on training courses, giving them books and online materials, and just making sure you’re on top of their career development and motivating them along the way.